 While dirt and grime that gets rubbed into the pores of the skin can certainly exacerbate aggravate acne, it’s the clogged pores that make it difficult-to-impossible to prevent acne for any length of time, no matter how clean you keep the area.
 An antibacterial ointment may help an acne lesion heal but is rarely enough to prevent future acne outbreaks.
 Especially if aggravated, popped, or left untreated, acne pimples can develop a secondary infection caused by staph bacteria.

 This type of acne occurs when your skin repeatedly rubs against an uncomfortable fabric or other surface.
 Athletes may struggle this type of acne, as well as people who sit for long periods of the day.
 If you notice acne in a spot where an accessory or article of clothing tends to rub, there’s a good chance this is what’s going on.
 That said, skin irritants can also be something of a contributing factor with other types of acne.
 Sebum, your body’s natural oil secretion, helps protect our skin against mild cuts and abrasions.
 Irritated skin produces more oil.
 This includes taking too many showers or trying to scrub the affected area too hard when cleaning.
 This applies to traditional exfoliating treatments as well.
 There are special liquid exfoliators that can help manage acne.

 Genetic and Medical Causes of Acne Outbreaks

-Most people get acne during their teenage years and, to a lesser extent, throughout their lives, but acne risk exists along a spectrum.
+Most people get acne during their teenage years and, to a lesser extent, throughout their lives.
+However, acne risk exists along a spectrum.
 Some people will hardly get acne at all, while others will struggle with severe acne for much of their lives.
 If the usual home remedies aren’t doing the trick, schedule an appointment for a consultation with your dermatologist and develop the best acne treatment plan for you.